asoftwareworld/ASW-Form-Builder/README.md

 # ASW Form Builder
-`ASW Form Builder` helps you with rapid development and designed web forms which includes several controls and the key feature of `Form Builder` is to make your content attractive and effective.
+`ASW Form Builder` helps you with rapid development and designed web forms which includes several controls.
+The key feature of `Form Builder` is to make your content attractive and effective.
 We can customize our control at run time and preview the same before final submission.
 <br>
 `Form Builder` is compatible with the latest version of Angular and Angular Material.
 Only a few clicks can create an attractive web form and provide a JSON Schema to render all controls.